wegotas/euler_problem_54/readme.txt

 Good luck, have fun.

 Additional note:
-Could done better job with classes and stuff, but promised to make it on wednesday.
-So deadline means deadline.
+Could done better job with classes and stuff, but promised to make it till wednesday.
+Deadline is deadline.